Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Conclusion

 \section{Conclusion}

-In this work, the hGAIL architecture was proposed to solve the autonomous navigation of a vehicle in an end-to-end approach, connecting sensory perceptions to low-level actions directly with neural networks (sensory-motor coupling), while learning mid-level input representations of the agent's environment. hGAIL is an hierarchical Adversarial Imitation Learning architecture composed of two main modules: the CGAN which generates the Bird's-Eye View (BEV) representation from the three frontal cameras of the vehicle, desired trajectory and high-level command, which is a mid-level (more abstract) input representation of the scene in front of the vehicle; and the GAIL which learns to control the vehicle based mainly on the BEV predictions from the CGAN as input.
+In this work, the hGAIL architecture was proposed to solve the autonomous navigation of a vehicle \diff{in the CARLA simulation environment} in an end-to-end approach, connecting sensory perceptions to low-level actions directly with neural networks (sensory-motor coupling), while learning mid-level input representations of the agent's environment. hGAIL is an hierarchical Adversarial Imitation Learning architecture composed of two main modules: the CGAN which generates the Bird's-Eye View (BEV) representation from the three frontal cameras of the vehicle, desired trajectory and high-level command, which is a mid-level (more abstract) input representation of the scene in front of the vehicle; and the GAIL which learns to control the vehicle based mainly on the BEV predictions from the CGAN as input.

-Both GAIL and CGAN in hGAIL learns simultaneously in an adversarial way to control the agent and generate the input representations, respectively.
-The learning takes place in an urban city without pedestrians or other cars, but with dynamic routes that can change the path on the fly.
-Our experiments have shown that the mid-level input generated by CGAN is essential for the learning task as the GAIL exclusively from cameras (without BEV) fails to even learn the task, keeping a high-infraction rate through training.
+Both GAIL and CGAN in hGAIL learns simultaneously to control the agent and generate the input representations, respectively.
+The learning takes place in an urban city \diffa{initially} without pedestrians or other cars, but with dynamic routes that can change the path on the fly. \diffa{In the following experiment, hGAIL is extended so that the agent can learn to respect traffic lights and deal with the detection of pedestrians and vehicles. } Our experiments have shown that the mid-level input generated by CGAN is essential for the learning task as the GAIL exclusively from cameras (without BEV) fails to even learn the task, keeping a high-infraction rate through training.
 The BC agent with its associated GAN can complete some turns in the trajectories, but not consistently as hGAIL can.
-In fact, hGAIL, after training, was able to complete all the six type of turns in the five T intersections from the city.
+In fact, hGAIL, after \diff{training exclusively on ten expert trajectories from one city, was able to generalize its navigation skills to a new, unseen city, and complete 98\% of all 48 possible} turns in the \diff{eight} T intersections from \diff{that new} city.